by Andrew Coppolino | October 2022

 This is Cambridge-based Little Mushroom Catering’s take on bread and cheese – a farmhand’s meal-in-the-field, washed down with ale, that dates to 1394.
 The Little Mushroom version is much fresher and very local: meats from Stemmler’s, Oakridge Acres bison sausage, 3GenOrganics kielbasa, Mountainoak Gouda, Barrie’s Cambridge asparagus and an assortment of other house-pickled vegetables along with home-made peach chutney.

 “It’s the best of southwestern Ontario flavours year-round,” says Little Mushroom owner Stephanie Soulis.
 “It’s palate pleasing with tantalizing textures and complementary accompaniments at four locations.”
-Try their Ploughman’s Board at Babylon Sisters, Sugar Run, Descendants and Centre Stage Lounge in Waterloo and Kitchener.
+Try their Ploughman’s Board at Babylon Sisters, Sugar Run, and Centre Stage Lounge in Waterloo and Kitchener.

 Grazing boards and boxes at The Grazing Table, Kitchener